yuvalherziger/oidc-client-app-service/README.md

 ## Why?

 [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview), similarly to other compute services in Azure, supports built-in authentication using [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication).
-However, in some cases, you would want to have the authenticating client implemented in your workload with its own OpenID Connect client:
+However, in some cases, you would want to have the authenticating client implemented in your workload with its own OpenID Connect client, sample reasons:

-* You need consume custom claims from your user's tokens
+* You need to consume/use custom claims from your user's tokens.
-* You have an existing application with established permissions, roles, and attributes, and you need to map them to Azure AD user claims (e.g., Azure Application Roles should be mapped to your application's roles).
+* You have an existing application with established permissions, roles, and attributes, yet you need to map them to Azure AD user claims (e.g., Azure Application Roles should be mapped to your application's roles).
 * You have a requirement to protect only subsets of your endpoints with OIDC.